lbryio/lbry-sdk/docs/index.md

 Checks if an address is associated with the current wallet.

 Args:
-    'address': (str) address to check in base58
+    'address'  :  (str)  address to check

 Returns:
     (bool) true, if address is associated with current wallet
 ```